Standard Test Methods for

 original adoption or, in the case of revision, the year of the last revision.
 A number in parentheses indicates the year of last reapproval.
 A

 superscript epsilon (e) indicates an editorial change since the last revision or reapproval.

-1.1 These test methods cover the determination of the total
+1.1 These test methods deal with tests to determine the

 safety concerns, if any, associated with its use.
 It is the